History of Burger King: Pillsbury Company

 With the ongoing conflict with Chart House on the mind of the company's board in 1978, Burger King hired McDonald's executive Donald N. Smith to help revamp the company.
 Smith initiated a restructuring of all future franchising agreements.
 New owners were barred from living more than an hour's drive from their restaurants, corporations were not permitted to own franchises, and franchisees could no longer operate other chains.
 This new policy effectively limited the size of franchisees and prevented larger franchises from challenging Burger King as Chart House had.
 It also became a requirement for the corporation to own the properties of any new store and lease them to franchisees.
 This policy would allow the company to take over the operations of failing stores or evict those owners who would not conform to the company guidelines and policies.
-Beyond the changes to the franchise system, Smith also restructured Burger King's corporate operations to better compete against his former employer as well as then up and coming chain Wendy's.
-He broadened the product offering by adding the Burger King specialty sandwich line in 1979, and also added many non-hamburger sandwiches including new chicken and fish offerings.
-The new line was one of the first attempts by a major fast food chain to target a specific demographic, in this case adults aged between 18 and 34 years, members of which were presumably willing spend more on a higher quality product.
+Beyond the changes to the franchise system, Smith also restructured Burger King's corporate operations to better compete against his former employer as well as the then up-and-coming chain Wendy's.
+He broadened the product offering by adding the Burger King specialty sandwich line in 1979, and also added many non-hamburger sandwiches, including new chicken and fish offerings.
+The new line was one of the first attempts by a major fast food chain to target a specific demographic, in this case older teenagers and young adults aged between 18 and 34 years, members of which were presumably willing to spend more on a higher-quality product.
 The new products were successful and the company's sales increased by 15%.

 After Smith's departure from the company for soft drinks producer PepsiCo in 1980, the company began to see a system-wide decline in sales.
 Pillsbury executive vice president of restaurant operations Norman E. Brinker was tasked with turning the brand around and strengthening its position against its main rival, McDonald's.
 One of his first acts was to initiate an advertising plan emphasizing claims that Burger King's flame-broiled burgers were better and larger than its rival's.
 The program, arguably the first attack ads on a food chain by a competitor, was controversial in that before it fast food ads only made allusions to the competition without ever mentioning them by name.
 McDonald's sued Burger King, their ad agency at the time J. Walter Thompson.
 The child actress Sarah Michelle Gellar was also implicated in the lawsuit because of her appearance in these television commercials.
 The suit was settled the following year on undisclosed terms.
 Despite the controversy, the ad plan, dubbed the Burger Wars, boosted same store sales.
 Brinker continued working for the company in this capacity until 1982 when he was promoted to president of Pillsbury's food service division, which included the company's other chains beyond Burger King.
 Brinker left the company in 1984 to take the helm at Dallas-based gourmet burger chain Chili's.